petersbingham/reskit/examples/readme.txt

 After you have installed reskit and all of its dependencies (see README.md) type at a command prompt in this directory:

-python reskit_examples.py 1st 2nd 3rd
+python reskit_examples.py system output_produced N
 where:
- 1st: Scattering system.
+ system: Scattering system.
 Either: radwell, pyrazine or uracil
- 2nd: Command.
+ output_produced: Command.
 Either:
   poles, plotSmat, plotTotXS or createLatex
- 3rd: Max N (if 2nd==poles) or plot N (if 2nd==plotSmat or 2nd==plotTotXS)
-  optional.
-Default 40 (if 2nd==poles) or 20 (if 2nd==plotSmat or 2nd==plotTotXS)
+ N: Either max N (if output_produced==poles) or plot N (if output_produced==plotSmat or output_produced==plotTotXS) optional.
+Default 40 (if output_produced==poles) or 20 (if output_produced==plotSmat or output_produced==plotTotXS)

 Eg: python reskit_examples.py radwell poles

-A file path will be outputted to the prompt.
-The location of results will be contained in this file.
-There are a lot of intermediate results; the final results will be near the end of the log when the calculation has completed.
+The path to the log file will be displayed on the screen.
+The location of all results are detailed in this file.

+The coefficients of the expansion of the S-matrix will be in a subdirectory named coeffs.
+The roots of the S-matrix obtained for each step of the calculation will be in a subdirectory named roots.
+Finally, the poles identified for each M will will be in a subdirectory named poles.
+The final result, that is, the poles identified with their corresponding quality indicators, will be listed in a file called QIs.dat located in the poles subdirectory.